YOUTH SOCCER LANDSCAPE

 Weather Related Concerns:

-Q: Games played in July can be very hot.
-What is being done to keep the players safe during potentially very hot weather conditions?
+Q: Games played in the Midwest can be very hot.
+What is being done to keep the players safe during potentially very hot or cold

 Q: Our team has lots of local opponents we see regularly.
 We attend out of town tournaments to guarantee we see new competition.
 What is being done to ensure that our team will not have to play teams from our local market?